athrael-soju/grafana-alloy-example/README.md

 You now have a fully functional Grafana Alloy Observability Stack running on your local machine.
 Feel free to explore the various services and dashboards to monitor your applications and infrastructure.

-If you have any questions or feedback, please let us know :)
+If you have any questions or feedback, please let me know :)